How to do EFT Emotional Freedom Techniques Tapping

 You might feel a bit ‘buzzy’ after tapping.
 That’s fine, it’s a normal physiological response to tapping.
 Tapping releases ‘feel good’ endorphins.

-You might find yourself yawning, burping or farting as you tap, it’s weird but that’s normal too.
+You might find yourself yawning or burping as you tap, it’s weird but that’s normal too.
 It is your body releasing stress.

 And you may find yourself cycling through various changing emotions – feeling sad, crying, laughing, smiling, feeling angry, all sorts of things.
 Don’t be concerned, it’s the tapping working through the various layers of emotion tied up with your issue, usually subconscious feelings.
 You aren’t going nuts!